 Welcome to Thoughts on the Market.
 I'm Mike Wilson, Chief Investment Officer and Chief U.S. Equity Strategist for Morgan Stanley.
-Along with my colleagues, bringing you a variety of perspectives, I'll be talking about the latest trends in the financial marketplace.
-It's Monday, April 26th at 11:30AM in New York.
+Along with my colleagues bringing me a variety of perspectives, I'll be talking about the latest trends in the financial marketplace.
+It's Monday, December 18th at 11 a.m. in New York.
 So let's get after it.

 Going into last week, the key question for investors was whether Fed Chair Jay Powell would push back on the significant loosening of financial conditions over the prior six weeks.
 Not only did he not push back, his message was consistent with the notion that the Fed is likely done hiking and will begin cutting interest rates next year.
 Markets took the change in guidance as an all clear sign to ramp up risk further.

 Given that policy rates are well into restrictive territory, the Fed likely doesn't want to wait to shift to more accommodative policy until it's too late to achieve a soft landing.
 That's a bullish outcome for stocks because it means the odds of a soft landing outcome have gone up even if this dovish shift also increases the risk of inflation reaccelerating.
 Given the price reaction to the news last week, it appears that markets are of the view that the Fed isn't making a policy mistake by shifting more dovish too soon.